shikokuchuo/secretbase/README.md

 ##### Hash to integer:

-- specify ‘convert’ as `NA` (and ‘bits’ as `32` for a single integer value)
+- Specify ‘convert’ as `NA` (and ‘bits’ as `32` for a single integer value)
-- may be supplied as deterministic random seeds for R’s pseudo random number generators (RNGs)
+- May be supplied as deterministic random seeds for R’s pseudo random number generators (RNGs)

 ``` r